Chalwk77/Anti-Impersonator/README.md

-# Anti-Impersonator
+# Anti-Impersonator Discord Bot
+- Built using the Java JDA framework.

+### Description:
-Prevents guild members from changing their nickname to match official staff members.
+It prevents guild members from changing their nicknames to match official staff members.